NJUA encourages New Jersey residents to always call 811 a few days before digging

 Striking a single line can cause injury, repair costs, fines and inconvenient outages.
 Every digging project, no matter how large or small, warrants a call to 811.
 Installing a mailbox, building a deck and planting a tree or garden are all examples of digging projects that should only begin a few days after a call to 811.

-“As April marks the traditional start of digging season, we are using this month to strongly encourage individuals and companies to call 811 before they begin digging,” said Andrew Hendry, president of NJUA.
-“By calling 811 to have the underground utility lines in their area marked, homeowners and professionals are making an important decision that can help keep them and their communities safe and connected.”
+“By calling 811 to have the underground utility lines in their area marked, homeowners and professionals are making an important decision that can help keep them and their communities safe and connected,” said Andrew Hendry, president and CEO of NJUA.

 The depth of utility lines can vary for a number of reasons, such as erosion, previous digging projects and uneven surfaces.
 Utility lines need to be properly marked because even when digging only a few inches, the risk of striking an underground utility line still exists.